Ajmat-Ali/AJX-Creator-Panel/README.md

 # AjX Creator Panel 🚀

-AjX Creator Panel is a personal full‑stack style frontend project built to help content creators manage ideas, platforms, and growth from a single dashboard.
-This project is also part of my learning journey as a frontend developer, focusing on React, routing, authentication logic, state management, and scalable UI design.
+jX Creator Panel is a frontend dashboard that helps content creators manage ideas, scripts, and content performance from a single interface.

 ## Project Purpose